CodexEZ/RISC-V-Lite-Emulator/README.md

 # RISC-V Virtual Machine and Assembler

-This project provides a simple virtual machine (VM) and an assembler for a subset of the RISC-V instruction set architecture.
+This project provides a simple virtual machine (VM) and a two-pass assembler for a subset of the RISC-V 32-bit integer instruction set (RV32I).

+## Features

+*   **RISC-V Core:** A 32-bit VM with 32 general-purpose registers.
+*   **Two-Pass Assembler:** Translates RISC-V assembly into machine code, with support for forward-referencing labels.
+*   **Dynamic Loading:** The VM loads a binary file at runtime, so no recompilation is needed to run different programs.
+*   **Custom Instructions:** Includes `print` and `input` for basic I/O operations.

 ## Project Structure

 -   `vm.c`, `vm.h`, `execute.c`, `loader.c`, `main.c`: Source code for the virtual machine.
 -   `assembler.c`: Source code for the assembler.
 -   `program.s`: An example assembly language program.
 -   `program.bin`: The assembled binary of `program.s`.
 -   `vm.exe`: The compiled virtual machine executable.
 -   `assembler.exe`: The compiled assembler executable.

 ## Compilation